Psychological Testing in North County San Diego

 At what age do you test?

-We test children starting at age 8, teens, and adults of all ages.
+We test children starting at age 5, teens, and adults of all ages.
 For younger children, we'll happily refer you to colleagues who specialize in early childhood evaluation.

 Do you accept insurance?

 We are out-of-network with all insurance plans.
 Most PPO plans reimburse a portion of testing costs when submitted with a superbill, though specific learning disorder evaluations are often not reimbursable.
 We recommend calling your insurance company before scheduling.
 We provide a superbill you can submit for partial reimbursement under CPT codes 96136, 96137, 96130, and 96131.
 HSA and FSA accounts are accepted directly.
-Specific learning disorder evaluations are often not reimbursed by insurance.

 What's the difference between psychological testing and neuropsychological testing?